Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Abstract

 \section{Abstract}

-Learning stochastic models of dynamical systems underlying observed data is of interest in many scientific fields.
-Here we propose a novel method for this task, based on the framework of variational autoencoders for dynamical systems.
-The method estimates from the data both the system state trajectories and noise time series.
-This approach allows to perform multi-step system evolution and supports a teacher forcing strategy, alleviating limitations of autoencoder-based approaches for stochastic systems.
-We demonstrate the performance of the proposed approach on six test problems, covering simulated and experimental data.
-We further show the effects of the teacher forcing interval on the nature of the internal dynamics, and compare it to the deterministic models with equivalent architecture.
+Learning stochastic models of dynamical systems from observed data is of interest in many scientific fields.
+Here, we propose a new method for this task within the family of dynamical variational autoencoders.
+The proposed double projection method estimates both the system state trajectories and the noise time series from data.
+This approach naturally allows us to perform multi-step system evolution and to learn models with a comparatively low-dimensional state space.
+We evaluate the performance of the method on six benchmark problems, including both simulated and experimental data.
+We further illustrate the effects of the teacher forcing interval of the multi-step scheme on the nature of the internal dynamics and compare the resulting behavior to that of deterministic models of equivalent architecture.